 I’ve lived much of my adult life in central Sydney, within a fairly short walk of the Broadway Shopping Centre.
 For non-Sydney people, this is located on Broadway, in between Central Station and the University of Sydney.
 It’s a pretty ordinary shopping centre, with supermarkets and department stores and a food court and what have you.
 But once upon a time, it was the main store for the Grace Brothers department store.
 Department stores are so common nowadays that we forget that they were once a novelty.
 The idea arose in 19th century France and spread across the world.
-Grace Brothers – along with Anthony Horden’s and Mark Foy’s was – one of the first in Australia.
+Grace Brothers was – along with Anthony Horden’s and Mark Foy’s – one of the first in Australia.

 What’s now the Broadway Shopping Centre was once the main Grace Brothers building, their ‘Model Store.’
 The company spread first to the Sydney CBD then across suburban shopping centres, and their Broadway store languished, until it was sold and refitted as a shopping centre.